-Provided Company 3 withdrew the excess contribution in a timely manner under section 1.468A-5(c)(2)(i), neither the Taxpayer/Company 1's qualified nuclear decommissioning fund for Plant 3 nor the qualified nuclear decommissioning fund established by Company 3 with respect to its interest in Plant 3 will be disqualified by reason of the excess contribution made by the Taxpayer/Company 1 with respect to the d tax year or the transfer of the excess contribution to the nonqualified nuclear decommissioning fund.
+Provided Company 3 withdrew the excess contribution in a timely manner under section 1.468A-5(c)(2)(i), neither Company 1's qualified nuclear decommissioning fund for Plant 3 nor the qualified nuclear decommissioning fund established by Company 3 with respect to its interest in Plant 3 will be disqualified by reason of the excess contribution made by Company 1 with respect to the d tax year or the transfer of the excess contribution to the nonqualified nuclear decommissioning fund.

-Requested Rulings ## 1c, 2d, 3c: Taxpayer/Company 1 will be entitled to a deduction under section 1.461-4(d)(5) with respect to any amount of the decommissioning liability for Plants 1 and 2 that is included in the amount realized by Taxpayer/Company 1 as a result of the transfer of the interests in Plants 1 and 2 to Company 2.
-Taxpayer/Company 1 will be entitled to a deduction under section 1.461-4(d)(5) with respect to any amount of the decommissioning liability for Plant 3 that is included in the amount realized by Taxpayer/Company 1 as a result of the transfer of the decommissioning liability for Plant 3 that is included in the amount realized by Taxpayer/Company 1 as a result of the transfer of the interest in Plant 3 to Company 3.
+Requested Rulings ## 1c, 2d, 3c: Company 1 will be entitled to a deduction under section 1.461-4(d)(5) with respect to any amount of the decommissioning liability for Plants 1 and 2 that is included in the amount realized by Company 1 as a result of the transfer of the interests in Plants 1 and 2 to Company 2.
+Company 1 will be entitled to a deduction under section 1.461-4(d)(5) with respect to any amount of the decommissioning liability for Plant 3 that is included in the amount realized by Company 1 as a result of the decommissioning liability for Plant 3 that is included in the amount realized by Company 1 as a result of the transfer of the interest in Plant 3 that is included in the amount realized by Company 1 as a result of the transfer of the interest in Plant 3 to Company 3.